-The UMDPD is also staffed by a full-time Associate Administrator and a full-time Principal Office and Administrative Specialist.
+The UMDPD is also staffed by a full-time Associate Administrator.
 UMDPD may at times employ up to two Community Service Officers and two student employees, all on part-time basis.
 These employees do not have arrest powers.

 Community Service Officers may aid the public as well as our officers and staff in matters that do not require full police powers.
 Student employees may assist officers and staff with administrative and clerical tasks.